jstolarek/jstolarek.github.io/pages/index.md

 Name
 ====

 In Polish, the letter "J" is pronounced like English "Y".
-"Jan" is therefore pronounced "Yan" (IPA: [jan]).
-However, I usually go by the diminutive "Janek", which is pronounced "Yanek".
+"Jan" is, therefore, pronounced "Yan" (IPA: [jan]).
+However, I usually go by the diminutive "Janek", which is pronounced "Yanek" (IPA: [ˈjanɛk]).

+I also happen to have a second given name that I never use: Wawrzyniec.
+Pronunciation is left as an exercise for the reader.

 Find me here
 ============